 Composting cardboard and paper

-A page has been added to www.carryoncomposting.com on composting cardboard and paper.
-While these provide a readily available source of carbon in most home composting systems the volume of waste paper produced by a household is often such that it cannot all be composted using a single bin.
+Cardboard and paper provide a readily available source of carbon in most home composting systems but often the volume of waste paper produced by a household is such that it cannot all be composted using a single bin.
 It is also the case that where paper material is recyclable it is a likely to be a better environmental option to recycle most of it while retaining just sufficient to maintain the appropriate Green/Brown ratio for home composting.
 However, before deciding to send all the excess cardboard and paper for recycling the use of additional composting techniques should be considered where there is enough space.

 Other possible methods that could be adopted are trench, sheet and Lasagne composting the latter providing a cheap means of filling a raised bed.